 In the 2017 survey, it became apparent that more than one in 200 users of MDMA have sought emergency treatment due to an overdose.
 This year, the number is closer to one in 90.
 This could indicate an increase in strength of MDMA, or new users are less knowledgeable and aware of the drug that they are ingesting.

 GHB- also called liquid ecstasy – has cause nearly a quarter of all takers to pass out according to the study.
 Out of the respondents in the study, 25 percent of women had reported that they have passed out after taking the drug.

-Are you having trouble stopping with alcohol and drugs, and you want to quit before it is too late?
+Are you having trouble stopping with alcohol and drugs – whether that be cocaine, cannabis or heroin, and you want to quit before it is too late?
 Call Ocean Recovery Centre for more information on Rehab Services, or alternatively – visit our homepage for more information.